pjsinco/elit-ornare/README.md

     * would our resources be better used on adelle black for pull quotes?

 * how would line-height: 1.5 look on the body?

+* TODO we need some more bottom margin on figcaption in the body